Eco-Friendly vs Sustainable: What's the Difference?

 Here are some examples of factors that would indicate that a product is sustainable.

-• Durable construction designed for long-term use
+• Durable construction designed to last

 • Ethical sourcing and fair labor practices